Naming Your Creative Business

 Check for Availability

-Not only is it crucial to your new organization’s identity to obtain a unique name under which to operate, its also Minnesota law.
+Not only is it crucial to your new organization’s identity to obtain a unique name under which to operate, but it’s also Minnesota law.
 Any potential name for a new business or nonprofit can be checked through the Minnesota Secretary of State’s Office.

 If you are not ready to register and begin your business, organizations can also reserve a unique name through the Minnesota Secretary of State’s Office.
 Once a name is reserved, no other organization may use that name.